IBM-Cloud/idemix-issuer-verifier/README.md

 A running implementation of the sample application is already available at https://idemix-issuer-verifier.mybluemix.net/ for testing and demonstration.

+You can also run the issuer and verifier as 2 separate applications.
+Please note that the anonymity and unlinkability properties are preserved even if the issuance and verification services are provided within one application.

 ## Application Requirements

 Currently the Identity Mixer Service is running as experimental and works with Node.js™ applications.